(Poos Ki Raat)

 Another hour passed.
 The night began to pulsate with draughts of cold wind.
 Halku sat up.
 He folded his legs and brought his knees on to his chest and hid his head in them.
 This gave him no respite from cold.
 He felt as if the blood in his body had frozen, and ice was flowing through his blood vessels.
 He looked up at the sky to check how far the night had gone.
 The constellation Saptarishi was still half-way up.
 It will be dawn only when the constellation reached directly above.
 More than one fourth of the night still remained.

-There was a mango orchard at a gun-shot’s distance from Halku’s field.
+There was a mango orchard at stone's throw from Halku’s field.
 It was the time when leaves fall off.
 There was a heap of dry leaves in the orchard.
 Halku thought of collecting them and lighting a fire to get some warmth.
 He was reflecting: If someone saw him gathering the leaves here, he might take him for a ghost.
 Who knows some animal might be hiding in them.
 But now it was impossible to stand this cold.

 He went into the neighbouring arhar field, uprooted a few stalks and tied them together to make a broom.
 He picked up a piece of smouldering dung cake and began to walk towards the orchard.
 Jabra saw him and came to him and started wagging his tail.